timescale/docs/use-timescale/hyperfunctions/stats-aggs.md

 # Statistical aggregation

-To make common statistical aggregates easier to work with in window functions and continuous aggregates, TimescaleDB provides common statistical aggregates in a slightly different form than otherwise available in PostgreSQL and TimescaleDB.
+To make common statistical aggregates easier to work with in window functions and continuous aggregates, Timescale provides common statistical aggregates in a slightly different form than otherwise available in PostgreSQL and Timescale.

 In this example, we calculate the average, standard deviation, and kurtosis of a value in the `measurements` table:

 ```sql
 SELECT